Susan Zirinsky: Career at CBS

 The New York Times reported the employees at CBS greeted Zirinsky with a "roaring ovation."
-Gayle King, co-anchor, CBS This Morning, was quoted as saying, "I was doing the happy dance. … She is a badass in every sense of the word."
+Gayle King, co-anchor, CBS This Morning, was quoted as saying, "I was doing the happy dance. ...
+She is a badass in every sense of the word."

 The profession lacks female executives.
 In 167 years, The New York Times has had one female, The Washington Post and The Wall Street Journal are at zero.
 NBC News and Fox News have each had one female news executive and USA Today has had three female top editors, including the current Editor in Chief Nicole Carroll.
 On January 10, 2019, Showtime announced changes in the wake of Moonves being ousted at CBS.
 Jana Winograde became one of the new presidents of entertainment at the cable network.

 Over the years, Zirinsky has worked with Dan Rather, Lesley Stahl and Ed Bradley.
 Zirinsky said she has never forgotten them and in her office there are photos of all three newscasters.
-In her role as President and Senior Executive Producer of CBS News, she is described as having to clean up after the bad boys, restore credibility at CBS, improve the ratings for the news programs that have seen their ratings slump, and chart the future for CBS News.
+In her role as president and Senior Executive Producer of CBS News, she is described as having to clean up after the bad boys, restore credibility at CBS, improve the ratings for the news programs that have seen their ratings slump, and chart the future for CBS News.
 With the announcement of Ryan Kadro, executive producer of CBS This Morning stepping down, high on her to-do list is finding a new executive producer for CBS This Morning.
 She was also charged with naming a full time permanent executive producer for 60 Minutes.

 After CBS

-Susan Zirinsky is See It Now Studios president.
-The company was set up in 2021 under CBS News as its new in-house production entity.
+Susan Zirinsky is president of See It Now Studios, which she founded in 2021 after leaving the CBS News presidency.
+See It Now Studios is part of Paramount Global, which also owns CBS.
+The studio produced 51 hours of original nonfiction content in its first year primarily for the streaming service Paramount+."

 Broadcast News film

-The 1987 film Broadcast News was based on Zirinsky’s experience at the CBS News Washington Bureau in the early 1980s.
+The 1987 film Broadcast News was based on Zirinsky's experience at the CBS News Washington Bureau in the early 1980s.
 She worked with director and screenwriter James L. Brooks and served as associate producer and technical advisor for the film.
 She also helped prepare actress Holly Hunter to portray her.
 Hunter job-shadowed Zirinsky and cut her hair into a bob cut to look similar to the producer.
 Zirinsky gave Hunter some of her clothes to wear in the film.
 Hunter was nominated for the Academy Award for Best Actress for her performance.

 Zirinsky has attended screenings of the film for young journalists and lectured about her career and the making of the film.